|Remove||Item||Quantity × Price|

 STILL I DREAM OF JAVA100% SSL Secure

 A new work of literary non-fiction by Catrien Ross, published by Energy Doorways.
-Currently in revised printing schedule in Japan.
+Due to severe damage in Typhoon No. 24 on September 30, 2018, the book is currently in revised printing schedule in Japan.

 Still I Dream of Java by Catrien Ross looks at a dying Dutch East Indies through the eyes of Oty, the author’s beloved Tante (Auntie) Oty, who is a young girl when her Indo life begins to unravel.
 Oty recalls the brief happiness of her early years in Central Java, as well as the incredible resilience and fortitude that allow the women in her family to survive the horrors that follow.
 The stories, funny, sad, inspiring, often defy belief.
 And because these are actual events happening to actual people, the author honors the memories by writing her book as a work of literary non-fiction, keeping real names and places unchanged.
 By interweaving historical and cultural facts throughout the book the author gives readers a deeper understanding of the colonial structure of the Dutch East Indies, and how a way of life as well as so many lives will be destroyed by what unfolds.